helionox-org/penpot-tailwind-token-system/README.md

-# 🎨 Penpot Tailwind-based Token & Design System
+# 🎨 Penpot: Tailwind based Token & Design System

 This repository contains a set of design tokens for [Penpot](https://penpot.app/), designed to replicate the naming conventions and values of the [Tailwind CSS utility-first framework](https://tailwindcss.com/).